 BeIDE is based on the CodeWarrior IDE for the Macintosh; they work in much the same way.
 BeIDE is documented in the HTML edition of CodeWarrior Documents for Be, which you can read with NetPositive.
-To start, use NetPositive's Open File command to open /documentation/metrowerks/HTMLDocs/index.html.
+To start, drag

+/documentation/metrowerks/HTMLDocs/index.html onto NetPositive's application icon.